MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-integrating-applications.md

 #### To remove a single-tenant application from your directory
 1. Sign in to the [Azure portal](https://portal.azure.com).
-2. If your account gives you access to more than one, click your account in the top right corner, and set your portal session to the desired tenant.
+2. If your account gives you access to more than one, click your account in the top right corner, and set your portal session to the desired Azure AD tenant.
 3. On the top menu, choose **Azure Active Directory**, click **App Registrations**, and then click the application you want to configure.
 You are taken to the application's main registration page, which opens up the **Settings** page for the application.
 4. From the application page, click **Delete**.
 5. Click **Yes** in the confirmation message.

 #### To remove a multi-tenant application from your directory
 1. Sign in to the [Azure portal](https://portal.azure.com).
-2. If your account gives you access to more than one, click your account in the top right corner, and set your portal session to the desired tenant.
+2. If your account gives you access to more than one, click your account in the top right corner, and set your portal session to the desired Azure AD tenant.
 3. On the top menu, choose **Azure Active Directory**, click **App Registrations**, and then click the application you want to configure.
 You are taken to the application's main registration page, which opens up the **Settings** page for the application.
 4. From the **Settings** page, choose **Properties** and flip the **Multi-tenanted** switch to **No** to change your application to single-tenant.
 The application's service principal objects remain in the tenants of all organizations that have already consented to it.
 5. Click on the **Delete** button from the application page.